 A Paediatric Speech Therapist at THK Therapy Services can work in a variety of contexts and environments such as:

 - Early intervention centres (EIPIC)

 What do I do?

-As a ST in THK Therapy Services I work in both clinic based and community based settings.
+As an ST in THK Therapy Services, I work in both clinic-based and community-based settings.
 Within the clinic setting, I work directly with children aged between 2 and 16 years.
 I assess and carry out individualized intervention plans.
 These sessions can be conducted in either individual or group sessions or with another professional e.g. occupational therapist.